FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 #### Status:

-After a firm talking to from a Teacher Assistant we became more focused and were planning our time more efficiently.
+After a firm talking to from a Teacher Assistant we became more focused and we started planning our time more efficiently.

-we were able to meet most of our goals everything was successful except for the class diagram which is almost finished but needs some adjustments.
+we were able to meet most of our goals everything was successful except for the class diagram which is almost finished.